EPCCed/eidf-docs/docs/services/containerservice/index.md

 # Overview

 The EIDF Container Service (EIDFCS) uses Nvidia A100 GPUs as accelerators.

-Full Nvidia A100 GPUs are either connected to 40GBs or 80GBs of dynamic memory.
+Full Nvidia A100 GPUs are either connected to 40GBs of dynamic memory.

 Multi-instance usage (MIG) GPUs allow multiple tasks or users to share the same GPU (similar to CPU threading).

 There are two types of MIG GPUs inside the EIDFCS the Nvidia A100 3G.20GB GPUs and the Nvidia A100 1G.5GB GPUs which equate to ~1/2 and ~1/7 of a full Nvidia A100 40 GB GPU.

 The current specification of the EIDFCS is:

-- 2368 CPU Cores
+- 1856 CPU Cores
-- 12 TiB Memory
+- 8.7 TiB Memory
-- Local Disk Space (Node Image Cache and Local Workspace) - 28 TiB
+- Local Disk Space (Node Image Cache and Local Workspace) - 21 TiB
 - Ceph Persistent Volumes (Long Term Data) - up to 100TiB
-- 32 Nvidia A100 80 GB GPUs
 - 70 Nvidia A100 40 GB GPUs
 - 14 MIG Nvidia A100 40 GB GPUs equating to 28 Nvidia A100 3G.20GB GPUs
 - 20 MIG Nvidia A100 40 GB GPU equating to 140 A100 1G.5GB GPUs